-- There is a huge difference between ASFU and “Oracle Full Use”.
-ASFU license contains all required options and features required in SAP Netweaver, while “Oracle Full Use” doesn’t.
-For “Oracle Full Use” customers have to buy the additional options/features to Oracle to operate their SAP environment.
-This is an important topic to mention (thanks Janos) since many customers might use this BYOL model for SAP environments.
+- There is a huge difference between ASFU and “Oracle Full Use.”
+ASFU license contains all required options and features in SAP Netweaver, while “Oracle Full Use” doesn’t.
+For “Oracle Full Use,” customers have to buy the additional options/features to Oracle to operate their SAP environment.
+This is an important topic (thanks Janos) since many customers might use this BYOL model for SAP environments.
 The solution is they need to pay explicit attention to these notes;

 - 740897 – Info about the scope of the Oracle license; required Oracle options

-- With this SAP Note, we can determine if the current license package includes all required options or if we have to extend the license with Oracle.
-Describing which options are currently supported in the SAP environment and which options are required for certain SAP components.
+- With this SAP Note, we can determine if the current license package includes all required options or if we must extend the license with Oracle.
+Describing which options are currently supported in the SAP environment and which options are required for specific SAP components.
 This last point is especially important for customers who have purchased their Oracle database licenses directly from Oracle.